Direct vs Indirect Procurement: What’s the Difference?

-Over time, two overlapping disciplines have emerged within procurement: indirect and direct procurement.
+Over time, two overlapping disciplines have emerged within procurement: Direct and indirect procurement.

-In this blog, we explain the difference between direct and indirect procurement.
+In this blog, we explain the difference between direct vs. indirect procurement.
 But first, let’s clarify the roles that direct procurement and indirect procurement play within an organization.

 What is direct procurement?

 Direct procurement refers to the process of purchasing materials, goods, or services that are directly incorporated into a final product or service offering.
 Essentially, these are the raw materials and components that a business requires to manufacture its products.
 For instance, a car manufacturer would directly procure items like steel, rubber for tires, or electronic components.

 These purchases are closely linked to production quantities, and fluctuations can directly impact the final product’s manufacturing.
 Efficient direct procurement is crucial because it affects the cost of goods sold (COGS) and has a direct bearing on a company’s profitability.